Moral panic: Terrorism and Islamic extremism (2001–present)

 After the September 11 attacks in 2001, some scholars identified a rising fear of Muslims in the western world, which they described as a moral panic.
 This exaggeration of the threat posed by Islam served a political purpose, contributing to the concept of a global war on terror, including the war in Afghanistan and a war in Iraq.

 Following the September 11 attacks, there was a dramatic increase in hate crimes against Muslims and Arabs in the United States, with rates peaking in 2001 and later surpassed in 2016.

+African gangs (2007–2018)

+A moral panic occurred in Australia between 2007 and 2018, centred on the supposed presence of Sudanese-Australian criminal gangs.
+The height of the panic coincided with the Victorian State election of 2018, and was strongly linked to members of the Australian Liberal Party and right-wing newspapers.
+The racialised nature of the panic showed great similarities to the "Black muggers" panic studied by Hall, but met with greater resistance from local "experts" such as senior police and politicians, limiting its effectiveness to a degree.

-QAnon (2020s)
+QAnon conspiracies (2020s)

-QAnon, a late-2010s to early 2020s far-right conspiracy theory that began on 4chan and which alleged that a secret cabal of Satan-worshipping, cannibalistic pedophiles is running a global child sex-trafficking ring, has been described as a moral panic and compared to the 1980s panic over satanic ritual abuse.
+QAnon, a late-2010s to early 2020s far-right conspiracy theory that began on 4chan and which alleged that a secret cabal of Jewish, Satan-worshipping, cannibalistic pedophiles is running a global child sex-trafficking ring, has been described as a moral panic and compared to the 1980s panic over satanic ritual abuse.

-LGBT grooming conspiracy theory (2020s-present)
+LGBTQ "grooming" conspiracy theory

-Since the early 2020s, members of the far-right and a growing number of mainstream conservatives, mostly in the United States, have falsely accused LGBT people, as well as their allies and progressives in general, of systematically using LGBT-positive education and campaigns for LGBT rights as a method of child grooming.
-These accusations and conspiracy theories are characterized by experts as baseless, homophobic and transphobic, and as examples of moral panic.
+Since the early 2020s, members of the far-right and a growing number of mainstream conservatives, mostly in the United States, have falsely accused LGBTQ people, drag performers, and educators of grooming children for including LGBTQ-positive material in libraries and curricula.
+These accusations include several elements of misinformation, disinformation, and conspiracies characterized by scholars as homophobic and transphobic, and sometimes related to a broader moral panic about transgender people.